N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: Introduction

-We proceed in section \ref{minimalism} to reduce these effective actions via a formal procedure that involves redefinitions of the position and rotational variables across lower-order sectors, which requires in higher-spin sectors such as the present ones an intricate implementation of the redefinitions beyond linear order.
-We provide the full redefinitions in \ref{redefsinhere}, and provide the consequent reduced actions for all $4$ sectors in \ref{normalaction} for the first time.
-In section \ref{thebeast} we provide for the first the full Hamiltonians of the relevant $4$ sectors, as well as consequent useful simplified Hamiltonians in \ref{constrainedhams}.
-Finally, in section \ref{seeforreal} we proceed to discuss the consequent gauge-invariant binding-energy relations to the angular momentum and orbital frequency, discussing in particular the binding energy associated with the new tidal effect with spin in comparison to that from the point-mass sector which also contributes at the present 5PN order.
-We end with a derivation of all the scattering angles for aligned spins that correspond to an extension of the Hamiltonians for binary inspirals of the $4$ independent sectors in this work, and find complete agreement with the limited available results obtained via traditional GR, EFT and scattering-amplitudes methods.
+We proceed in section \ref{minimalism} to reduce these effective actions via a formal procedure that involves redefinitions of the position and rotational variables through lower-order sectors, which requires in higher-spin sectors such as the present ones, an intricate implementation of the redefinitions beyond linear order.
+We provide the full redefinitions in section \ref{redefsinhere}, and present in section \ref{normalaction} the consequent reduced actions of all $4$ subsectors for the first time.
+In section \ref{thebeast} we present the full general Hamiltonians of the relevant $4$ subsectors for the first time, with the consequent useful simplified Hamiltonians in section \ref{constrainedhams}.
+Finally, in section \ref{seeforreal} we proceed to discuss the consequent gauge-invariant binding-energy relations to the angular momentum and orbital frequency, noting in particular the binding energy associated to the new tidal effect with spins, in comparison to that from the point-mass sector, which also contributes at the present $5$PN order.

+We end in section \ref{imaginaryevents} with a derivation of all the extrapolated scattering angles that correspond to an extension of our Hamiltonians to the scattering problem in the simplified aligned-spins configuration, as a guide to scattering-amplitudes studies.